jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 *A short 10 min walk takes you to the canyon view point*

-After some lunch and a nice coffee we made our way back into the Cradle Mountain national park to see if the summit would show its face.
+After some lunch and a nice coffee we made our way back into the Cradle Mountain national park to see if the mountain would show its face.
 We were happy to see that there was far less cloud hanging about today.

 ![](/images/65808689-BF18-4F0D-B91C-2790CA26C0EC.jpeg)

+*Happy to get his first glimpse at Cradle Mountain*

 Making the most of the good weather we headed from Dove Lake along Wombat Pool Track and up to Marions lookout once again.
 Today the view was much more spectacular than yesterday!
 We now understood why it’s one of the most popular walks at Cradle Mountain.